AI4Finance-Foundation/ElegantRL/docs/source/index.rst

 `ElegantRL <https://github.com/AI4Finance-Foundation/ElegantRL>`_ is an open-source massively parallel framework for deep reinforcement learning (DRL) algorithms implemented in PyTorch.
-We aim to provide a *next-generation* framework that embraces recent breakthroughs in massively parallel simulation, ensemble methods, and population-based training.
+We aim to provide a *next-generation* framework that embraces recent breakthroughs, e.g., massively parallel simulation, ensemble methods, population-based training, etc.

 ElegantRL features strong **scalability**, **elasticity** and **lightweightness**, and allows users to conduct **efficient** training on either one GPU or hundreds of GPUs:

-   - **Scalability**: ElegantRL fully exploits the parallelism of DRL algorithms at multiple levels, making it easily scale out to hundreds or thousands of computing nodes on a cloud platform, say, thousands of GPUs.
+   - **Scalability**: ElegantRL fully exploits the parallelism of DRL algorithms at multiple levels, making it easily scale out to hundreds or thousands of computing nodes on a cloud platform, say, a SuperPOD platform with thousands of GPUs.

-   - **Elasticity**: ElegantRL can elastically allocate computing resources, which helps adapt to available resources and prevents over-provisioning and under-provisioning on the cloud.
+   - **Elasticity**: ElegantRL can elastically allocate computing resources on the cloud, which helps adapt to available resources and prevents over/under-provisioning/under-provisioning.

    - **Lightweightness**: The core codes <1,000 lines (check `elegantrl_helloworld <https://github.com/AI4Finance-Foundation/ElegantRL/tree/master/elegantrl_helloworld>`_).

-   - **Efficient**: in many testing cases, we find it more efficient than `Ray RLlib <https://github.com/ray-project/ray>`_.
+   - **Efficient**: in many testing cases, it is more efficient than `Ray RLlib <https://github.com/ray-project/ray>`_.

 ElegantRL implements the following DRL algorithms: